All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Which GLP-1 medication causes the least nausea?

 Tirzepatide shows slightly lower nausea rates at 31-36% compared to semaglutide at 44% and liraglutide at 39.3% in head-to-head clinical data.
 However, individual tolerance varies significantly.
 Weekly injections (semaglutide, tirzepatide) generally cause less frequent nausea episodes than daily injections (liraglutide) due to more stable blood levels.
-The SURPASS-2 trial[2] directly comparing tirzepatide to semaglutide found 29% versus 36% nausea rates respectively at equivalent efficacy doses.
+The SURPASS-2 trial[2] directly comparing tirzepatide to semaglutide found 29% versus 36% nausea rates respectively at similar clinical goals doses.
 Starting with the lowest available dose and following gradual titration schedules reduces nausea risk across all agents by 60-70% compared to rapid dose increases.

 Can anti-nausea medications be used with GLP-1 drugs?